-The credit profile of the Government of Faroe Islands (Faroe Islands, Aa2 stable) reflects the fiscal autonomy, providing a high level of financial flexibility, combined with a track record of prudent budgetary management.
+The credit profile of the Government of Faroe Islands (Faroe Islands, Aa2 stable) reflects the fiscal autonomy, providing a high level of financial flexibility, combined with a track record of prudent budgetary management resulting in sound operating balances.
 The credit profile is underpinned by the Faroese strong liquidity position, which allows the government to respond to shocks.
 Faroese institutions are robust and proactively responsive to any risks.
-Faroe Islands' rating remains constrained by the narrow economy and high exposure to fish industry as well as relatively high debt stemming from the government's commitment to complete the sub-sea tunnels.
+Faroe Islands' rating remains constrained by the narrow and less diversified economy and high investment needs driven by the construction of sub-sea tunnels and population growth.
 We also take into account a strong likelihood that the Government of Denmark (Aaa stable) will provide support if the Faroe Islands were to face acute liquidity stress.

-Faroe Islands' financial performance will remain sound in 2022-23
+Faroe Islands' financial performance will remain sound in 2023-24

-Source: Issuer, Moody's Investors Service
+Sources: Issuer and Moody's Investors Service